 Tenor Horn Day

-Join us on Sunday 19 April for an inspiring day of learning with Owen Farr, RNCM Tutor and one of the country’s leading tenor horn players.
+Join us for an inspiring day of learning with Owen Farr, RNCM Tutor and one of the country’s leading tenor horn players.

 Designed for enthusiastic players of ABRSM Grade 6 or equivalent, participants will benefit from masterclasses and tuition, covering areas such as performance, technique and ensemble work.
 You’ll also receive advice on preparing for auditions and performances before taking part in an informal concert for family and friends.